data-forge/data-forge-ts/docs/guide.md

 ## Parsing column values

-Often when you load data from a file you will need to parse string values in specific columns to particular types.
-This is especially true for CSV files which contain only string data once loaded.
-It is less true for JSON files which can store values as numbers, although the JSON format has no native date format, so when you load JSON files you will still need parse the dates.
+Often when you parse a data set from a text format you will need to parse string values in specific columns to particular types.
+This is especially true for CSV data which contain only string data once loaded.
+It is less true for JSON data which can store values as numbers, although the JSON format has no native date format, so when you load JSON files you will still need parse the dates.

 Data-Forge has various helper functions for parsing string values: `parseInts`, `parseFloats` and `parseDates`.